Squiblydoo/debloat/README.md

 <img width="602" alt="Screenshot 2023-01-29 at 2 52 13 PM" src="https://user-images.githubusercontent.com/77356206/215352245-b37091ce-4d58-415c-a7ba-44a9c45bd6f1.png">

+## Does it always work?
+Not yet.
+My unscientific guess is that it should work for every 5 of 6 binaries.
+There are specific usecases I know where it does not work and I am working to implement solutions for those usecases.
+In situations where it does not work, it may remove too much content from the binary and the binary will return malformed.

 ## Why?
 There appear to be a limited number of tools to easily process bloated executables.
 The two tools I have seen the most are “foremost” which is intended for recovering binaries from a disk image and “pecheck”.